mariamgerges575/E-mail-web-application/README.md

   used to build an object of type user with a different number of attributes.
 ##### 5. State design pattern:
-  We implemented the state design pattern to handle the different states of the user’s opened folder.
+  Was implemented to handle the different states of the user’s opened folder.
 Since the behavior of each folder is different from the other.
 For example, you can’t sort by sender in the “sent” folder while you can do that in the “inbox” folder.
 Moreover, the list of summarized that appears when you request a certain folder should contain the receiver’s username in case of “sent” folder and the sender’s username in case of “inbox” folder.
 ##### 6. Mediator design pattern:
-  the Mediator DP to reduce dependencies between objects and restricts direct communications between these objects and forces them to collaborate only via a mediator object.
+  Mediator DP to reduce dependencies between objects and restricts direct communications between these objects and forces them to collaborate only via a mediator object.
 ##### 7. Flyweight design pattern: